ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/counters/create-or-modify.dotnet.markdown

  __Flow__:

-* Open a session
+* Open a session.
 * Create an instance of `CountersFor`.
     * Either pass `CountersFor` an explicit document ID, -or-
-    * Pass it an [entity tracked by the session](../../client-api/session/loading-entities), e.g. a document object returned from [session.query](../../client-api/session/querying/how-to-query) or from [session.Load](../../client-api/session/loading-entities#load).
+    * Pass it an [entity tracked by the session](../../client-api/session/loading-entities), e.g. a document object returned from [session.Query](../../client-api/session/querying/how-to-query) or from [session.Load](../../client-api/session/loading-entities#load).
-* Call `CountersFor.Increment`
+* Call `CountersFor.Increment`.
-* Call `session.SaveChanges` for the changes to take effect
+* Call `session.SaveChanges` for the changes to take effect.

 __Note__: